nobias-fht/pasteur_n2v/docs/n2v_colab/zero_cost.md

+---
+tags:
+  - help
+---
 # ZeroCostDL4Mic

+But first, what in the world is this long name?

 ZeroCostDL4Mic is a collection of Jupyter notebooks for Google Colab.
 They are meant to quickly get you started on learning how to use deep-learning methods